Killeen Chair of Theology

 Wednesday, April 22, 2026

 “How to Become a Doctor of the Church” - Of the billions of Catholics throughout the history of the Church, thirty-eight are Doctors of the Church.
 What does it take to become one and what is the process behind it?
-This lecture will also explore some of the key reasons why Newman merits the title, Doctor Ecclesiae.
+This lecture will also explore some of the key reasons why John Henry Newman (pictured right) merits the title, Doctor Ecclesiae.
 Lunch included.